🧩 Schema Testing Tool

 Rich Results Eligibility Check

-Different schema types require different fields to qualify for rich results.
-We check your schema against Google’s current rich result requirements and tell you exactly what’s missing.
+Different schema types need different fields to qualify for rich results.
+We check your markup against Google’s current requirements and tell you exactly what is missing.

 🤖